 - The advice about reduction is the same as for Colles' fracture except that the movement for reduction is backwards and medially instead of forwards and medially.

 - Complications are similar to Colles' fractures.

-- This is a distal radius fracture with dislocation of the radiocarpal joint.
+- This is also a distal radius fracture but with an additional dislocation of the radiocarpal joint.

 - It can be dorsal or volar depending on the direction of dislocation.

 - Basically it is a Colles' or Smith's fracture with dislocation.

 - A volar Barton's fracture is a Smith's type III fracture.